 Choosing a builder (or contractor) doesn’t have to be difficult.
 Here are tips to consider when choosing the perfect builder.

 Get referrals from friends and family who have gone through the construction process.
-Whether you get your builder by referral or you source from the industry, we recommend selecting a builder from the area of construction or one who has worked in that area before under similar circumstances.
+Whether you get your builder by referral or your source from the industry, we recommend selecting a builder from the area of construction or one who has worked in that area before under similar circumstances.
 A builder with experience in similar projects, working on a similar site within the same area will offer the best expertise for your project.

-Prepare your construction documents
+Prepare your construction documents.

-Study the quotes
+Study the quotes.

-Measure management and business experience
+Measure management and business experience.

-Good communication and reporting skills
+Good communication and reporting skills.

-The builder should have be financially sound to take on the project and expect payments only as agreed.
+The builder should be financially sound to take on the project and expect payments only as agreed.
 Do not hire a builder who will require payments more often than agreed or who cannot handle the financial needs of their team even when delays occur.
-Depending on how you plan to finance your build, the builder should take into considerations that funds may delay from time to time but the project should continue without hindrance for at least a reasonable duration.
+Depending on how you plan to finance your build, the builder should take into consideration that funds may delay from time to time but the project should continue without hindrance for at least a reasonable duration.

-Willing to work within your budget and timeline
+Willing to work within your budget and timeline.

 Choose a builder willing to stick to your timeline and budget.
-As the owner you will from time to time change the specifications of the build, which may drive the price of some items up or you may take a while to make a decision and cause the timeline to shift, in both cases, the builder should be willing to accommodate these changes while trying to keep the build on track.
+As the owner, you will from time to time change the specifications of the build, which may drive the price of some items up or you may take a while to make a decision and cause the timeline to shift, in both cases, the builder should be willing to accommodate these changes while trying to keep the build on track.

-Ask the builder these questions
+Ask the builder these questions.

-Get a contract
+Get a contract.